saraasadi78/SaraAsadi.github.io/_pages/about.md

 Ummm....
 I enjoy using Object Oriented Programming to solve real-world problems.

-I have 5+ years of commercial software development experience in full System Development Life Cycle with C# in countrywide Advanced Business applications.
-I am experienced in using .Net for corporate IT type applications, in particular, internal-facing ones.
-I have a demonstrated history of working experiences in distributed environments, Service Oriented, Intranet Portals, Client-Server, Web-Based applications using Microsoft Technologies for the most part.
+I have a demonstrated history of working in industry.
+I worked on commercial, countrywide advanced business applications and corporate IT type applications.
+Hands on technical team responsible for developing multiple full stack applications in a SCRUM team.
+I have experience in distributed environments, Service Oriented, Intranet Portals, Client-Server, Web-Based applications using Microsoft Technologies, etc.

 The list of projects I have contributed to are [here](https://masoudasadzade.github.io/projects/).